1935 Greek coup attempt: Impact of the coup

 The consequences of the coup were serious both for Venizelist party and for the country in general.
 The great national leader, Eleftherios Venizelos, was forced to leave the country and he died a year later in exile in Paris.
 Political leaders of the Venizelist faction, including Venizelos and Plastiras, who was sentenced to death, were tried and sentenced to various severe or light sentences in a display of vengeful dispositions by those in power.
 The military leadership of the Movement, including senior officers, as Stefanos Sarafis and brothers Tsigante, were put on trial by emergency military courts and were convicted, publicly humiliated and were dismissed from the army.
-Mass reprisals were avoided – three officers were executed, the cavalry major Volanis and the generals Papoulas and Kimoisis, not necessarily all of them responsible – when moderate elements of the government and the anti-Venizelist faction in general were prevailed.
+Mass reprisals were avoided – three officers were executed, the cavalry major Volánıs and the generals Papoúlas and Koımísıs, not necessarily all of them responsible – when moderate elements of the government and the anti-Venizelist faction in general were prevailed.

 But the most important, in terms of long-term effects, was that the most important part of Venizelist and Republican military and navy officers was dismissed.
 The dismissal of Venizelist officers, more than any other action or moderation of the winning faction, neutralized the foundations of the Venizelist faction in the army and facilitated not only on the eve of anti-Venizelist party in power, but also the gradual creation of a one-party state.
-Determined to proceed to the complete liquidation of the state apparatus of Venizelos elements, Tsaldaris' government abolished the lifelong operation of the court and suspended the permanence of civil employee.
+Determined to proceed to the complete liquidation of the state apparatus of Venizelos elements, Tsaldaris's government abolished the lifelong operation of the court and suspended the permanence of civil employee.
 Also, the government abolished the Senate dissolved the parliament and announced elections for a Constituent Assembly in June 1935.